HMuraja/mythology-quiz/README.md

 The Official W3C validator for HTML was ran twice.
 On the initial run, 4 misuses of Aria-labels where flagged.
 Aria-labels were removed or replaced more appropriate attribute.
 On the second run no errors occurred.

 ## CSS Validator
 The Official Jigsaw validator for CSS validator was ran twice.
-First run came uo with one error which was related to incorrect value.
+First run came up with one error which was related to incorrect value.
 Error was corrected and no further errors were detected the second time around.
-There were few warning about use of external vendors used to  control the background image.
+There were few warnings about use of external vendors used to  control the background image.